 - 1/4 tsp nutmeg

 - Juice and zest of half an orange

 - Roughly peel the potatoes and chop into large chunks.

 - Bring a pot of salted water to a boil.
 Drop in potatoes and boil until they’re fork tender (about 15 minutes).*

 - Drain potatoes and add them to a medium-sized mixing bowl.

 - Add remaining ingredients while potatoes are still warm.

-- Mix (carefully) with a hand mixer, on low to medium speed, until well blended.
+- Mix (carefully) with a hand mixer (or by hand with a whisk) on low to medium speed, until well blended.

 - Serve warm.
 Top with butter, cinnamon, and/or brown sugar.